-Consc 2013 \$'000 lidated 2012 \$'000

-20. RECONCILIATION OF CASH FLOW

-Reconciliation of cash flow from operating activities to operating profit

-Profit for the period 6,078 4,371

-Non cash items:

-- Amortisation and depreciation 498 509

-- Impairments relating to associates - 1,220

-Change in assets and liabilities, net of the effects of purchase of subsidiaries

-(Increase)/Decrease in receivables and prepayments (2,153) 1,145

-(Increase)/Decrease in other assets (340) 285

-(Increase)/Decrease in inventories (1,663) (3,668)

-(Decrease)/Increase in payables (186) 4,244

-(Decrease)/Increase in deferred tax liabilities 179 14

-Decrease/(Increase) in deferred tax assets (257) (142)

-(Decrease)/Increase in current tax liabilities 274 (300)

-(Decrease)/Increase in employee entitlements 96 -

-Net cash inflow from operating activities 2,526 7,678

-21. RESERVES

-The foreign currency translation reserve records exchange differences arising on translation of the financial statements of foreign controlled subsidiaries.

-Foreign currency translation (60) (48)

-Cash flow hedge - (160)

-Total (60) (208)

-Nature and purpose of reserves:
+Conse 2014 \$'000 olidated 2013 \$'000 19.
+RECONCILIATION OF CASH FLOW Reconciliation of cash flow from operating activities to operating profit Profit for the period 967 6,078 Non cash items: - Amortisation and depreciation 498 498 Change in assets and liabilities, net of the effects of purchase of subsidiaries (Increase)/Decrease in receivables 5,081 (2,153) (Increase)/Decrease in other assets 112 (340) (Increase)/Decrease in inventories (2,498) (1,663) (Decrease)/Increase in payables 956 (186) (Decrease)/Increase in deferred tax liabilities (187) 179 Decrease/(Increase) in deferred tax assets (173) (257) (Decrease)/Increase in current tax liabilities (1,411) 274 (Decrease)/Increase in employee entitlements (147) 96 Net cash inflow from operating activities 3,198 2,526 20.
+RESERVES Foreign currency translation reserve 2 (60) Total reserves 2 (60) Nature and purpose of reserves: Foreign currency translation reserve The foreign currency translation reserve records exchange differences arising on translation of the financial statements of foreign subsidiaries.
+21. EARNINGS PER SHARE The following reflects the income and share data used in the calculation of basic and diluted earnings per share: (a) Reconciliation of earnings to net profit or loss Profit attributable to members of the parent entity 967 6,078 Earnings used to calculate basic and diluted EPS 967 6,078